benjisho/benjisho-DevOps-Essentials/exercises/ansible-advanced.md

 2. Ansible roles follow a specific directory structure.
 Here's an example directory structure for an Ansible role named `webserver`:

    ```
     webserver/
     ├── tasks/
     │   └── main.yml
     ├── templates/
     │   └── index.html.j2
     ├── vars/
     │   └── main.yml
     ├── meta/
     │   └── main.yml
     ├── group_vars/
     │   └── all.yml
     ├── host_vars/
     │   └── server1.yml
+    ├── handlers/
+    │   └── main.yml
+    ├── files/
+    │   └── myfile.conf
+    ├── defaults/
+    │   └── main.yml
+    ├── library/
+    │   └── mymodule.py
+    ├── lookup_plugins/
+    │   └── mylookup.py
+    ├── filter_plugins/
+    │   └── myfilter.py
     ├── requirements.yml
     └── README.md
    ```
 - The tasks directory contains the main tasks file (main.yml) that defines the actions to be performed.
 - The templates directory stores the template files used by the role.
 - The vars directory contains variable files (main.yml) that define role-specific variables.
 - The meta directory stores metadata about the role, such as dependencies.
 - The group_vars and host_vars directories store variable files specific to groups or hosts.
+- The handlers directory contains handler files that define actions triggered by events.
+- The files directory stores static files that need to be copied to remote hosts.
+- The defaults directory contains default variable files that provide default values.
+- The library directory contains custom modules.
+- The lookup_plugins directory stores custom lookup plugins.
+- The filter_plugins directory stores custom filter plugins.
 - The requirements.yml file specifies any external role dependencies.
 - The README.md file provides documentation about the role.

 3. Each file in the directory structure serves a specific purpose.
 Here's an example code snippet for each file:

-tasks/main.yml:
+### tasks/main.yml:
+The tasks/main.yml file contains the main tasks to be performed by the role.
+In a production environment, it might look like this:

 ```
 ---